sitBLR-Workshop/Q1-2026/exercises/ex1/README-BRUNO.md

 ## Exercise 1.2 Find Orchestration Service Deployment

-Both the evaluation service and the prompt optimizer we use in this tutorial make llm request against the orchestration service.
+Both the evaluation service and the prompt optimizer we use in this tutorial make llm requests against the orchestration service.
 AI Core instances create a default orchestration deployment that we need to find in order to finish setting up.

 1. Click on "1-2 Find Orchestration Service Deployment" and click on the arrow to the left to execute the request.